What is a Trust, and Why Set Up One?

 Trusts can also be used to pass wealth from one generation to the next.
+The assets do not form part of the estate of an individual when he passes away.
+This can have a number of succession planning benefits.
 Rules can be written for the trust to determine how the assets are passed on, not just your children, but also your grandchildren and great-grandchildren.

 You may also set out rules on how the assets in your trust are to be invested.

 Some types of trusts can protect assets intended for beneficiaries from creditors – and hence, can be used by people in high-risk businesses or professions (where they may be sued for negligence) to protect family assets.